augustovictor/software-architecture-specialization/README.md

         - Implementation (Indenting tabs)
 - Base your architecture on requirements, travel light and prove your architecture with concrete experiments (Poc, prototype, spike, tracer, vertical slice, walking skeleton, executable reference architecture, etc);
 - Components responsabilities are often described as verbs.
 E.g., search;
+- As an architect stablish what quality attributes are negotiable and the ones that must be done;

 ## Issues due to lack of architecture
 - Big ball of mud